zachnagatani/frontend-nanodegree-mobile-portfolio/README.md

 2. After running `grunt`, **you must make sure that `index.html` is copied from `src` and placed in the `dist` folder.
 You must also make sure that `pizza.html` is copied from `src/views` and placed in `dist/views`.**

-3. Both of the above files (located in 'dist' and 'dist/views') will need their link and script tags changed to have a "min" extension added to them in order for the `dist` folder to function properly.
+3. Both of the above files (located in 'dist' and 'dist/views') will need their link and script tags changed to have a `.min.css` extension added to them in order for the `dist` folder to function properly.

 3. From the command line, run `grunt gh-pages` to push to Github Pages for hosting!